igorkcarneiro/igorcarneiros/README.md

 ### whoami

  I'm a cybersecurity professional with a knack for offensive security.
-As a pentester, I'm passionate about helping others building a secure stronghold against cyber threats.
+As a pentester, My goal is to help others building a secure stronghold against cyber threats.

 ### Education
 - [ ] <b>PGDip</b> Cybersecurity and Data Governance | PUC Minas, 2024